DavesCodeData/Node-Boilerplate/README.md

 Step 3: Type localhost://3000 in to your browser to see the application.

-It will show you the Angular default page.
+It will show you the Angular default page because, that is the build file I have installed for your default view.

 To change this take one of my Angular applications and run a build on it.
 Here is a link to one such application: https://github.com/DavesCodeData/Davids-Website.git